greenelab/deep-review/sections/03_categorize.md

 trained a neural network to predict primary site and then repurposed those features as a component of a secondary neural network trained to predict laterality, the performance was higher than a laterality-trained neural network.
 This indicates a potential strength of deep methods.
-It may be possible to repurpose features from task to task, improving overall predictions as the field tackles new challenges.
+They can repurpose features across tasks, improving overall predictions as the field tackles new challenges.
+This approach is known as transfer learning and further discussed in greater detail in the Discussion section.

 Several authors have created reusable feature sets for medical terminologies using neural embeddings, as popularized by word2Vec [@tag:Word2Vec].
 This approach